external-secrets/external-secrets/docs/guides/pushsecrets.md

 Contrary to what `ExternalSecret` does by pulling secrets from secret providers and creating `kind=Secret` in your cluster, `PushSecret` reads a local `kind=Secret` and pushes its content to a secret provider.

-If there's already a secret in the secrets provided with the intended name of the secret to be created by the `PushSecret` you'll see the `PushSecret` in Error state, and when described you'll see a message saying `secret not managed by external-secrets`.
+The update behavior of `PushSecret` is controlled by `spec.updatePolicy`.
+The default policy is `Replace`, such that secrets are overwritten in the provider, regardless of whether there already is a secret present in the provider at the given location.
+If you do not want `PushSecret` to overwrite existing secrets in the provider, you can set `spec.UpdatePolicy` to `IfNotExists`.
+With this policy, the provider becomes the source of truth.
+Please note that with using `spec.updatePolicy=IfNotExists` it is possible that the secret value referenced by the `PushSecret` within the cluster differs from the secret value at the given location in the provider.

-By default, the secret created in the secret provided will not be deleted even after deleting the `PushSecret`, unless you set `spec.deletionPolicy` to Delete.
+By default, the secret created in the secret provided will not be deleted even after deleting the `PushSecret`, unless you set `spec.deletionPolicy` to `Delete`.

 ``` yaml
 {% include 'full-pushsecret.yaml' %}